janjagusch/docker-conda-build/README.md

 # docker-conda-build

-A Docker container for building conda images
+A simple Docker container for building conda images.